JackLJohnson/onlineconvert-api-sdk-python/README.md

 ## Requirements
 Python 2.7 and later.
-Before using the SDK, a valid account at [Online Convert](http://www.online-convert.com/) is needed in order to get an API key.
+Before using the SDK, a valid account at [Online-Convert.com](http://www.online-convert.com/) is needed in order to get an API key.

 ## Features
   - The SDK allows to make file conversions using the [Online-Convert.com](http://www.online-convert.com/) API.